winesapOS/winesapOS/CONTRIBUTING.md

     - Source: `scripts/winesapos-setup.sh`
 - `/home/winesap/.winesapos/winesapos_logo_icon.png` = The winesapOS logo as a 96x96 icon for the winesapOS First-Time Setup and winesapOS Upgrade desktop shortcuts.
 - `/home/winesap/.winesapos/winesapos-upgrade-remote-stable.sh` = The script used for the winesapOS Upgrade wizard.
 It pulls the latest upgrade script from the "main" branch of winesapOS.
-- `/usr/local/bin/winesapos-sddm-health-check.sh` = Check the status of SDDM and invoke a recovery console if it fails.
+- `/usr/local/bin/winesapos-plasmalogin-health-check.sh` = Check the status of Plasma Login Manager (PLM) and invoke a recovery console if it fails.
 - `/etc/sysctl.d/50-winesapos-ram-write-cache.conf` = Configure caching writes into RAM.
     - Source: `scripts/winesapos-install.sh`
 - `/etc/sysctl.d/99-vm-zram-parameters.conf` = Configure optimized zram settings used by Pop!_OS.